AkiRusProd/llm-agent/README.md

 # long-term-memory-llm
-LLM using long-term memory through vector database
+RAG-based LLM using long-term memory through vector database

 ## Description
-This repository enables the language model to use long-term memory through a vector database.
-The application is built using [nous-hermes-13b llm](https://gpt4all.io/index.html) and [chromadb](https://github.com/chroma-core/chroma).
+This repository enables the large language model to use long-term memory through a vector database (This method is called RAG (Retrieval Augmented Generation) — this is a technique that allows LLM to retrieve facts from an external database).
+The application is built using LLaMA-based [nous-hermes-13b LLM](https://gpt4all.io/index.html) and [chromadb](https://github.com/chroma-core/chroma).

 ### Current features: